Superyachts dock in London waterways for Olympics

 LONDON (Reuters) - East London may be a far cry from Monaco or St Tropez, but the international rich are gliding into the capital’s poorest area for the Olympic Games on what looks like a gathering fleet of multi-million-dollar superyachts.

-Seven gleaming giants, the biggest of which is 126 metres (413 ft) long, dominate the impeccably kept South Quay of East London’s West India Docks, where daily moorings cost up to 9,000 pounds a day, a third of the average UK annual wage.
+Seven gleaming giants, the biggest of which is 126 meters (413 ft) long, dominate the impeccably kept South Quay of East London’s West India Docks, where daily moorings cost up to 9,000 pounds ($14,000) a day, a third of the average UK annual wage.

 With blacked out windows, rooftop Jacuzzis and the sort of security that would satisfy a Russian oligarch or an Arab Sheikh, the superyachts offer a taste of the Olympic party that is to come and the income inequalities of modern London.